Turtlecrafter81/al-guides/Operation Siren Guide.md

 Inconspicuous chest which fill the entire 5x5 area with a random weather event (Flaming Sea, Frigid Waters, etc) which will also hide any other event (e.g 4 Matrix event tile).
 So it is recommended to do this zone last.

 #### 4 Matrix Box:
-4 Matrixes deposit points surround a chest, move into the 5x5 zone of it will spawn the 4 matrix hidden on the map (revealed with scanning mod).
-Putting matrix in will upgrade the box content.
+4 Matrix deposits surround a cache, move into the 5x5 zone of it will spawn the 4 matrixes hidden on the map (revealed with scanning mode).
+Putting matrix in will upgrade the cache content.
+The cache can only be opened after returning at least 2 matrixes.

 #### Blockade
 If the 5x5 Square has nothing in it, expect it to be this event.
-Walking into the zone will lock your fleet in and either spawn 3 moduled buffed mob fleet OR 3 gate typed devices.
-Defeating all the moduled fleets OR choosing the right gate will lift the blockade.
-In gate version, there will also be a fractured sea, there's also a variation where it will spawn 3 blockades looking tile and one outside of the 5x5 tiles.
-Moving a fleet to the one spawn outside will destroy the hologram in the zone.
+Walking into the zone will lock your fleet in and either spawn 3 module buffed fleets OR 3 gate typed devices.
+Defeating all the module fleets OR choosing the right gate will lift the blockade (note the wrong gate will have an ambush fleet).
+In the gate version, there will also be another gate outside of the 5x5 zone.
+Moving a fleet to the one spawn outside will destroy the fake gates in the zone.
+Cannot use scanning mode to bypass the gate holograms.

 #### Light house:
-Light house zone seems to always spawn on massive Fractured sea on the Bottom square, 6 o'clock position (9 5x5 square shaped zone with its own event, 3 of which are Siren Rally points and 2 of them are protected by a Siren Weather Control device).
+Light house zone seems to always spawn on the Bottom square, 6 o'clock position ONLY on big maps (9 5x5 square shaped zone with its own event, 3 of which are Siren Rally points and 2 of them are protected by a Siren Weather Control device).
 Using a ESD here will perform a free recon.
 If one has already used the recon using AP, ignore this event.

+#### Akashi's Shop: same as above

+### Weather Anomalies:

 #### EMP tiles:
 Cause random movement of your fleet for 1-2 turns when stepped on.
-In Fractured Sea, there exist a variation that will spawn a bunch of weather tiles on loot.
-There's a variation of this in Fractured Sea that has 4 Matrixes, move close to it will spawn 4 hidden matrix on the map which can be revealed with scanning mode.

 #### Ice pillars and ice floes:
 Ice pillars block movement entirely and sometimes can be removed by destroying the corresponding Siren Control Tower.
-Ice floes looks like ice tiles that will continue your fleet momentum till it's next to an obstacle or another fleet.
+Ice floes are ice tiles that will continue your fleet momentum till they come in contact with an obstacle or another fleet.

 #### Fog
 Movement in fog is restricted to 1 tile.
 Sometimes there's a Fog control tower that you can go to and remove all fog on the map.

-#### Maelstrom
-Hazier and redder in color than Fog and also seems to block movement through it entirely, can only be removed by destroying the corresponding Siren Control Tower.

 #### Whirlpool
 Entering or moving into a whirlpool will stop you there, and each time you try to move out you might be stunned, eating your moevement, meaning that reinforcements can spawn and move closer.
 Movement out of the Whirlpool is restricted to 1 tile.